-The other times I witnessed hives were when a sailor had a new fresh insect bite (suspected), and another had a food allergy.
+The other times I witnessed hives were when a sailor had a new fresh insect bite (suspected) and when another had a food allergy.
 Chocolate was thought to be the culprit there.
 Treatment with antihistamines began, and all symptoms subsided in a few days.
 In my case, it was one full day.
 The doctor tried to piece together what the patient believed brought it on and when it was first noticed.
-It was a detective story of sorts, but the treatment seemed always the same.
-Benadryl was used in all cases and worked well (this was in early 1970s).
-Today there are many new antihistamines, many of which do not cause drowsiness.
+It was a detective story of sorts, but the treatment seemed to always be the same.
+Benadryl was used in all cases and worked well (this was in the early 1970s).
+Today, there are many new antihistamines, many of which do not cause drowsiness.

 If you have ever experienced red round skin splotches, called welts or wheals, you know that they can appear suddenly developing into a full scale rash.
 The hives are also swollen, and terribly itchy.
 The tissue below the welts swells giving them a raised appearance.
 When the hives appear soon after ingesting an allergen or coming in contact with something known to be an allergen, the label of acute hives (also known as acute urticaria) is given.
 What this article will discuss is CHRONIC HIVES.
 There is a difference.